NordbergAnna/umain/README.md

 ## Getting Started

+Clone the repo

+Navigate to munchies folder

 To start the development server, run:

 ```bash
 npm run dev